Samaria Ostraca: Description

-Ostracon, No. 18 In the tenth year.
-From Hazeroth to Gaddiyau.
-A jar of fine oil.

-Ostracon, No- 30 In the fifteenth year.
-From Shemida to Hillez (son of) Gaddiyau.
-Gera (son of) Hanniab.

-Samaria Ostracon, No. 55 In the tenth year.
-(From the) vineyard of Yehau-eli.
-A jar of fine oil.

 Names of places

 Some names are of the villages or districts, and others are names of the peasant farmers who paid their taxes in the form of jars of wine.
 Of the places mentioned on these Ostraca, Shechem is the only one that can be identified with a text occurring in the Hebrew Bible (Christian Old Testament).
-In Kerm-ha-Tell, and Kerm-Yahu-'ali, the word Kerm must mean " the village, or vineyard," Tell means "mound", maybe referring to modern Tulkarm in Samaria.
+In Kerm-ha-Tell, and Kerm-Yahu-'ali, the word Kerm must mean "the village, or vineyard," Tell means "mound", maybe referring to modern Tulkarm in Samaria.
 Six of these place-names occur in the Hebrew Bible as "tribal subdivisions of Manasseh", in Joshua 17:2. and :